CyVerse-learning-materials/foss-2020/getting_started/open_sci_lab.rst

 .. admonition:: Discussion - Data Management

      List two specific ways (i.e. related to an actual project you are working on) in which you could use command line skills to improve your productivity.

 **Day 3**

 .. admonition:: Question - Collaboration
+    :class: admonition-question

       Which CyVerse features would make collaboration easier for you?

-   .. admonition:: Hint
+   .. admonition:: Answer

       `CyVerse Features <https://learning.cyverse.org/projects/cyverse-foss-2020/en/latest/CyVerse/intro_to_cyverse.html>`_

-.. admonition:: Question - Cloud Computing
+.. admonition:: Discussion - Cloud Computing

    Describe a situation in which you would use cloud computing or HPC to scale your research?